-What kind of support exists for transgendered people, those who question their gender identity, and the people who love them?
-Fortunately, there are therapists who specialize in these topics, offering support and safe spaces for the discussions and self-discovery that must take place in the face of the intense societal pressure put on this segment of our population.
+What kind of support exists for people who question their gender identity and the people who love them?
+Fortunately, there are therapists who specialize in offering support and safe spaces for the discussions and self-discovery in the face of the intense societal pressure trans folk experience.
 Today’s show tackles these issues and more.

 Chances are that you or someone you love dearly has been affected by childhood trauma.
 In fact, statistics suggest that nearly two-thirds of adults have experienced at least one childhood trauma which leads to a higher prevalence of health effects such as anxiety, depression, suicide, substance abuse, relationship problems, and physical ailments later in life.
 The good news is that early intervention leads to better outcomes.
 My guest, Laura Reagan, shares about the types of interventions that work best and how traumatic memories are held in the body and how later-in-life relationships are affected.